-As one of the most successful teams in NBA history, the Los Angeles Lakers find themselves at the back half of the draft more often than not.
-Still, the Lakers have found ways to draft strong talent with the picks they are given throughout the years.
-Between every Lakers news bit, honestly, you can find a Lakers NBA Draft steal.
+As one of the most successful teams in NBA history, the Los Angeles Lakers, or even the original Minneapolis Lakers, find themselves at the back half of the draft more often than not.
+Still, the Lakers often drafted strong talent with their draft picks throughout the years, especially when Jerry West was GM and President.
+West put together the Showtime Lakers and the subsequent dynasty led by Kobe Bryant.

-The NBA Draft is a mixed bag for most teams and the Lakers are no exception.
-However, that doesn’t mean they haven’t found their fair share of draft steals.
-I will not be including players that were traded to Los Angeles on draft night so Kobe Bryant will not be on this list as he was technically drafted by the Charlotte Hornets.
+The NBA Draft is a mixed bag for most teams, and the Lakers are no exception for the most part.
+However, they have found some NBA Draft steals.
+We will not be including players that were traded to the Lakers on draft night, so Kobe Bryant will not be on this list as he was technically drafted by the Charlotte Hornets.
+As the Lakers prepare for the 2023 NBA Draft, let's look at the five greatest NBA Draft steals in Lakers franchise history.

 5. Derek Fisher

-The 24th pick of the 1996 NBA Draft out of small-school Arkansas Little-Rock, Fisher served as the Lakers starting point guard alongside Kobe Bryant for five of the Lakers championships.
-He put up modest stats of 7.9 points and 2.9 assists per game in his career with the team but his leadership and pension for making big shots far outpace his late-first-round draft position.
+The 24th pick of the 1996 NBA Draft out of small-school Arkansas-Little Rock, Fisher served as the Lakers starting point guard alongside Bryant for five of the Lakers' championships.
+He put up modest stats of 7.9 points and 2.9 assists per game in his career with the team.
+However, his leadership and penchant for making big shots far outpaced his late-first-round draft position.

 4. Nick Van Exel

-Any time you can draft an All-Star with the 37th pick of the draft, you know you’re doing something right.
-That was the case with Cincinnati point guard Nick Van Exel who the Lakers drafted in the second round in 1993.
-It didn’t make Lakers news at the time, but it turned out to be a huge deal.
+Any time you can draft an All-Star with the 37th pick of the draft, you know you're doing something right.
+That was the case with Cincinnati point guard Nick Van Exel, who the Lakers drafted in the second round in 1993.
+It didn't make headline news in Los Angeles at the time, but it turned out to be a huge deal.

-Van Exel only played five seasons for Los Angeles before being shipped off to Denver but in those five seasons, the 6-foot-1 guard averaged 14.9 points, 7.3 assists and 2.8 rebounds per game while shooting 36.4 percent from deep and making the All-Star Game in 1998.
+Van Exel only played five seasons before the Lakers traded him to Denver.
+But in those five seasons, the 6-foot-1 guard averaged 14.9 points, 7.3 assists and 2.8 rebounds per game while shooting 36.4 percent from deep and making the All-Star Game in 1998.

 3. A.C.
 Green